cepstein/RadMoller/RadMoller_1.1/README.txt

 Events consisting of ee -> eey.
 The squared matrix element was	calculated using the Mathematica plugins FeynArts and FormCalc.
 The convenient phase-space parametrization of Petriello, 2003 was used to translate this to a cross-section.

-The generator outputs approximately equal quantities of each event type.
-In future releases this may become a user-selectable parameter.
-All generated events must be examined in order to determine electron rates, i.e., one cannot simply look at the bremsstrahlung events because these do not account for photons of energy less than dE.
+The user may specify what fraction of generated events are radiative events in order to improve statistics for one type of process.
+However, all generated events must be examined in order to determine electron rates, i.e., one cannot simply look at the bremsstrahlung events because these do not account for photons of energy less than dE.

 ===	Compiling and Running	===